Themefic-Team/tourfic/readme.txt

 ### Join our Community to stay updated

-Want to stay informed with all the latest news and updates about Tourfic?
-Join our [Facebook Community group](https://www.facebook.com/groups/tourfic)
+Join our [Facebook group](https://www.facebook.com/groups/tourfic) to stay informed with latest news and updates about Tourfic.

 ### Our Support

-We provide full support on the WordPress.org forums.
-In addition, please feel free to post questions or bug reports through [Our Website](https://portal.themefic.com/support/) or [Facebook Group](https://www.facebook.com/groups/tourfic/).
-For details, please read our [Support Policy](https://themefic.com/support-policy/).
+We provide full support on the WordPress.org forums & [Our Website](https://portal.themefic.com/support/).
+Check our [Support Policy](https://themefic.com/support-policy/).

 ### Privacy Policy
 Tourfic uses [Appsero](https://appsero.com/) SDK to collect some telemetry data.
 Appsero SDK does not gather any data by default.
 The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
 Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.
 We use this data to troubleshoot problems faster, make product improvements & ensure a great user experience for all our users.